EOxServer/eoxserver/README.md

 ## Development

-The autotest instance can be used for development.
+The autotest instance can be used for development and testing.
+More information in `./autotest/README.md`